copy/v86/Readme.md

     terminal.
   - Nanolinux works.
   - Archlinux works.
 Add `atkbd` to `MODULES` in `/etc/mkinitcpio.conf`.
-- FreeDOS and Windows 1.01 run very well.
+- FreeDOS, Windows 1.01 and MS-DOS run very well.
 - KolibriOS works.
 A few applications need SSE.
 - Haiku boots, but takes very long (around 30 minutes).
-- ReactOS doesn't work.
 - No Android version seems to work, you still get a shell.
 - Windows 1, 95 and 98 work.
-Other versions current don't.
+Other versions currently don't.
 - Many hobby operating systems work.
+- Modern operating systems that require an APIC don't work.

 You can get some infos on the disk images here: https://github.com/copy/images.